terra-money/validator-profiles/validators/terravaloper1h6rf7y2ar5vz64q8rchz5443s3tqnswrpf4846/README.md

 ## Ecosystem Contributions

 We are active members of the Terra community and have been supporting the chain since launch.
-We have never been slashed and on charge a 10% commission on rewards.
+We have never been slashed and only charge a 10% commission on rewards.

 Read more about our involvement at [our blog](https://blog.staked.us/blog).